JArauj0/Muber_git/docs/Initialization/nav.md

 ## Energy tab

-The energy tab shows the values that follows:
+The energy tab shows the values that follow:

 - `Battery`: current battery level
 - `Battery at destination`: estimated battery level at destination.